Arizona Labor Laws Guide

 - During the school year, no minor under 16 years of age can work longer than 3 hours a day when school is in session, and 8 hours on non-school days, totaling 18 hours per week,

-- When school is out (or if the minor is not enrolled in any school), no minor under 16 years of age can work before 6 a.m. and after 11 p.m. on school days.
-They can work 8 hours a day to a total of 40 hours a week.
+- When school is out (or if the minor isn’t enrolled in any school), no minor under 16 can work before 6 a.m. and after 11 p.m. on school days.
+They can work 8 hours a day for a total of 40 hours a week.

 With these being the general guidelines, let’s look at specific limitations surrounding youth employment.

-Any person 16 and 17 years of age should not work in, around, or in connection with:
+Any person 16 and 17 shouldn’t work in, around, or in connection with:

-- Any explosive production or storage, except retail (if there is no explosives handling required),
+- Any explosive production or storage, except retail (if there’s no explosives handling required),

 - Motor vehicle driving, unless the minor has a valid driving or operating license, and: